Fascinating Beijing and magnificent Yangshuo

 The reliable and efficient public transportation makes it easy to travel around the city.
 Apart from rush hours, the metro is undoubtedly the cheapest and most convenient way to get from A to B from Beijing.
 For families, however, the taxi is the more convenient means of transport.
 More upscale hotels can order you a taxi, or one simply waves on the side of the road as soon as a taxi comes along.

 The geographical center of Beijing is the Forbidden City with the Tiananmen Square in front of it.
 By the way, the name Forbidden City comes from the fact that until the early 1950s it was forbidden for ordinary people who did not serve at the imperial court to enter the "Forbidden City".

 China Trip with Family: Hiking the Great Wall of China!

 A trip to Beijing should definitely be complemented by a visit to the Great Wall.

 With a length of 6,300 km, the great wall is probably the largest structure ever created by man.
 The construction of the original wall began 2,000 years ago during the Qin Dynasty under the Emperor Qin Shi Huang Di (259-210 BC).

 At tremendous expense, he had the individual pieces of the existing wall, build by the princes as protection against nomadic tribes, be connected.
 During the Ming Dynasty, the wall was reinforced again and expanded to its present length.
-The wall served primarily as a protection against horsemen from the north, but also played an important role as a transport route on the Silk Road.
+The Great Wall of China served primarily as a protection against horsemen from the north, but also played an important role as a transport route on the Silk Road.